Diriyah

-The Turaif district, the first capital of Saudis, in Diriyah was declared a UNESCO World Heritage Site in 2010.
-The layout of the city itself can be easily studied in the National Museum of Saudi Arabia with the help of a large-scale detailed model of the city on display there.
-Diriyah also hosts the Diriyah ePrix race for the Formula E championship.
+At-Turaif District, the first capital of Saudis in Diriyah, was declared a UNESCO World Heritage Site in 2010.
+The layout of the city itself can be studied in the National Museum of Saudi Arabia with the help of a large-scale detailed model of the city on display there.
+Diriyah also hosted the Diriyah ePrix race for the Formula E championship from 2018–2024.

 Location

 The ruins of the old city of Diriyah lay on either side of the narrow valley known as Wadi Hanifa, which continues southwards through Riyadh and beyond.
-Consisting almost entirely of mud-brick structures, the ruins are divided into three districts, Ghussaibah, Al-Mulaybeed, and Turaif set on top of hills overlooking the valley.
+Consisting almost entirely of mud-brick structures, the ruins are divided into three districts, Ghussaibah, Al-Mulaybeed, and Turaif that are set on top of hills overlooking the valley.
 Of the three, Turaif is the highest, and its bottom is easily accessible to tourists by foot.
-Part of the city wall, running along the edges of the wadi and also made of mud bricks, are still extant along with some short observation towers.
+Part of the city wall, running along the edges of the wadi and also made of mud bricks, are still extant along with some high observation towers.

 The modern city is built at a lower altitude at the foot of the hill upon which Turaif is located.
 To the north of the town, inside the valley, are a number of gardens, palm groves, and small farms and estates.
 A dam known as Al-Ilb lies further north.

 History

 During Muhammad's era

-During the Islamic Prophet Muhammad's era the Expedition of Muhammad ibn Maslamah took place here in July, 627AD in Muharram, 6AH.
+In Muhammad's time the expedition of Muhammad ibn Maslamah took place here in Muharram, July 627 CE/6AH.

 A platoon of thirty Muslims under the leadership of Muhammad bin Maslamah was despatched on a military mission.
 It headed for the habitation of the Qurata, a sept of the Bakr clan of the Banu Kilab.
-The Muslims attacked that sept and dispersed them in all directions.
-The Muslims captured war booty and returned with the chief of the tribe of Banu Hanifa, called Thumamah Bin Uthal Al-Hanafi.
+The platoon attacked that sept and dispersed them in all directions.
+The Muslims captured war bounty and returned with the chief of the tribe of Banu Hanifa, called Thumamah Bin Uthal al-Hanafi.

-The event is also mentioned by the Muslim scholar Ibn Sa'd in his book about Muhammad's military campaigns. he wrote about the expedition: